qwordy/Research/README.md

 There are many fix messages about concurrent issues.

-It is common that the keyword volatile is replaced with atomic class.
+It is common that the keyword volatile is replaced with thread-safe class.

+No fixed directions of revision of concurrent issues.
+Remove, add, change synchronization.

 Mine relationships between virables using commit histories.